From "Busy Berlin" to Tech Corridor

 We think of business or industry “clusters” as a modern phenomenon, with Waterloo Region’s technology cluster as a prime example.
 Yet, as we walk through Downtown Kitchener’s Innovation District, we follow the footsteps of the people of “Busy Berlin,” a largely German 19th century community that worked in equally successful clusters for their time.

 They left a legacy of yellow-brick buildings transformed from the factories of yesterday to meet the needs of today’s tech sector.
 They also left us a culture of innovation and community building.
 We will explore those early clusters and the sometimes forgotten but often fascinating people and stories behind them.

-Accessibility: Route follows paved surfaces on main and neighbourhood streets.
+Accessibility: Route follows paved surfaces on city sidewalks.
 Accessible for scooters & wheelchairs.

 Of course, we have the obligatory Liability Waiver and Release form that must be signed by each person in advance of joining the walk.
 Why a waiver for a walking tour, you ask?
 Couldn’t get insurance without it.
 Stroll pays insurance… you sign the waiver.

 A sense of curiosity, a few questions and a willingness to learn something you didn’t know before.

 Of course, dress for the weather; bring a hat, water bottle, umbrella, solid walking shoes (no flip flops!) and anything else you need to be comfortable on the walk.

 However, we do heed storm watches and warnings and would never put you in danger.
 Stroll may cancel and reschedule a walk due to an issued weather advisory.

 We don’t make scheduled bathroom breaks along the walking route.
 Please attend to personal needs before or after the walking tour.

 Twice a year Stroll hosts a series of public walking tours in the spring and fall.
 Make sure you are on the Stroll newsletter list so you know when they are available!